ghoolio/python_intro_ss21/README.md

 # About
 This repository is a fork of this repository: https://github.com/ceedee666/python_introduction.

-Its sole purpose is to provide a stable basis for the lecture *Programmierung und Informationsverarbeitung* in the winter term 2020 / 2021.
+Its sole purpose is to provide a stable basis for the lecture *Programmierung und Informationsverarbeitung* during the winter term.

 The notebooks can be run in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ceedee666/python_intro_ws20/v1.2)